How To Publish Public Domain Books on Amazon – The Candid Cashflow Podcast – Episode 46

 If you get thumped with a copyright dispute that goes to court, you could be charged with infringement like Moppet Books.
 They decided to create picture books for kids based on classics from Jane Austen, Ernest Hemingway, and more.
 They ended up with 9 counts of copyright infringement to be exact.

-As I said early in this episode, publishing from the public domain has been promoted as a money-making scheme, and it’s been done over and over by companies with far better marketing platforms than you or I. To go into this thinking of it as a get-rich-quick scheme is just ignorant.
+Publishing from the public domain has been promoted as a money-making scheme, and it’s been done over and over by companies with far better marketing platforms than you or I. To go into this thinking of it as a get-rich-quick scheme is the wrong mindset.

 There is NOTHING new under the sun, my friends.